 Funded MAs, Bridge Programs, and Pre-Doctoral Fellowships – Classics and related

-Additions and Corrections Welcome! – FALL 2022 UPDATES ESPECIALLY
+Additions and Corrections Welcome!

 NEW for 2022: Where funding levels are clearly indicated I have provided supplementary data on local cost of living and minimum wage.
 These calculations rely on MIT data, but a very rough.
-Potential applicants and those advising them are encouraged to have realistic conversations with local individuals about how previous students have made ends meet: accruing debt? access to cheaper housing?, working a second job? something else.
+Potential applicants and those advising them are encouraged to have realistic conversations with local individuals about how previous students have made ends meet: accruing debt? access to cheaper housing?, working a second job? something else?

+Those marked in bold are specifically designed to help those from traditionally underrepresented backgrounds.
+Generally speaking these programs offer more learning, for less grunt work.
 Many MAs funded by teaching provide departments with cheap labor.
 Some do a great job of supporting rather than exploiting those students, but you should think hard about whether you can really live on the money they are offering and whether you can learn what you want to learn while engaging in the teaching they require.
 You will likely want to teach eventually, but doing so your very first semester of graduate studies is a big ask.

 Humboldt Research Track Scholarship (Berlin) – Rolling deadlines!
 Provides funding and support for those preparing to apply to PhDs.
 Uncertain